-- Land-side impermeable walls surround the buildings and reduce groundwater inflow into the same. - Freezing started on the sea side and part of the mountain side from March 2016 and on 95% of the mountain side from June 2016. - On the sea side, the underground temperature declined below 0°C throughout the scope requiring freezing except for the unfrozen parts under the seawater pipe trenches and the areas above groundwater level in October 2016.
+- Land-side impermeable walls surround the buildings and reduce groundwater inflow into the same. - Freezing started on the sea side and part of the mountain side from March 2016 and on 95% of the mountain side from June 2016.
+From December 2016, freezing started for two of seven unfrozen sections on the mountain side. - On the sea side, the underground temperature declined below 0°C throughout the scope requiring freezing except for the unfrozen parts under the seawater pipe trenches and the areas above groundwater level in October 2016.